 Guests Requiring Special Assistance

 In order to provide the best and safest possible service, guests who require special assistance should inform us at time of reservation.
 BSSA ships are not equipped with elevators, however for those travelers who may find it helpful, stair lifts are available for use on all decks of the vessel.
 All BSSA vessels were constructed in accordance with USCG and SOLAS regulations for the safety of passengers.
-In order to safely navigate the vessel, passengers must have the ability to walk up seep gangways, step over thresholds and open doors.
+In order to safely navigate the vessel, passengers must have the ability to walk up steep gangways, step over thresholds and open doors.
 Gangway navigation requires the ability to hold onto both sides of the railings and walk up varying inclines, some of which can be steeper than others based on tides and location.

 Fold up wheelchairs may be brought for use ashore but prior arrangements with our office should be made.
 A collapsible one for storage purposes is easier.
 Because of their size, scooters are not recommended for our boats.
 Operating wheelchairs and scooters aboard is not feasible.